-To properly test this instrument, you must have appropriate signal sources.
-Depending on what portion of the instrument you are testing, this might include Composite video, Serial Digital Video, Analog Audio, or Digital Audio.
+To properly test this instrument, you must have a known good XGA monitor and appropriate signal sources.
+Depending on what portion of the instrument you are testing, this might include Composite Video, Serial Digital Video, Analog Audio, or Digital Audio.
 In some cases, you may also need receivers or an oscilloscope to check outputs.